income tax calculator in malaysia

 After you learned the basics, now you can optimise your income tax filings so you don’t need to pay more than you should.
 A resident individual is eligible for many types of tax relief.

-Click here for the List of Tax Relief for Residential Individuals Year of Assessment 2022 by LHDN, or refer to the image below.
+Click here for the List of Tax Relief for Residential Individuals Year of Assessment by LHDN.

 In any case, it’s good practice to know the tax reliefs applicable to you and keep the receipts for at least 7 years.
 Digital copy works too.